Respirator Fit Testing Guidelines for North Carolina Pesticide Applicators

 a.
 The employer must identify and pay for a physician or licensed health care professional (PLHCP) to perform a medical evaluation using the Occupational Safety and Health Administration (OSHA) medical questionnaire or equivalent method.
 A list of providers in North Carolina is available.
 The employer must allow the employee to complete this evaluation during normal working hours, or at a time and place that is convenient for the employee.
 The PLHCP must provide the employee with a statement of medical clearance to return to the employer.
 Although the medical clearance is technically good for as long as the PLHCP indicates, most providers grant one year unless a major change in health occurs.

 b.
-The employee may fill out a printed copy of the medical questionnaire (available for download, English version and Spanish Version).
+The employee may fill out a printed copy of the medical questionnaire in English or Spanish.
 The employer must ensure that a follow-up medical examination is provided for the employee to discuss the questionnaire or examination results.
-The employer or supervisor must not look at or review the employee answers, and he/she must tell the employee how to deliver or send this questionnaire to the health care professional for review.
+The employer or supervisor must not look at or review the employee’s answers, and he/she must tell the employee how to deliver or send this questionnaire to the health care professional for review.

 There are two types of tests, qualitative and quantitative:

 a.
 The qualitative test is pass/fail and relies on the employee’s sense of taste and smell to detect a substance introduced into an enclosure (video example).
 This type is designed primarily for half-face respirators.

 b.
 The quantitative test uses a machine to measure the actual amount of leakage and does not rely on your senses to detect a leak.
 This type is designed for any type of tight-fitting respirator and is usually conducted at occupational clinics.